 Sara Shelton Mann has been a choreographer, performer, teacher since 1967.
 She was a protégé of Alwin Nikolais and Murray Lewis in N.Y.C. before moving to Canada where she met Andrew Harwood and fell in love with contact improvisation.
 In 1979 she moved to San Francisco CA and started the Company Contraband as a performance group and research ground combining the principles of contact, systems of the body and spiritual practice into a unified system of research.

-Among her awards are a John Simon Guggenheim Fellowship, 6 Isadora Duncan Awards, Djerassi Artist in Residence, Headlands Center for the Arts Artist in Residence and SF Bay Guardian Goldie Lifetime Achievement Award.
+Among her awards are a Foundation for Contemporary Arts Award, John Simon Guggenheim Fellowship, 6 Isadora Duncan Awards, Djerassi Artist in Residence, Headlands Center for the Arts Artist in Residence and SF Bay Guardian Goldie Lifetime Achievement Award.

 Her Movement Alchemy training is an ongoing teaching project and is influenced by certifications and studies in the metaphysical and healing traditions.